- Posts: 16

-His people went deep into the forest, far from the humans that had burned their homes.
-Settling in a place untouched by human hands.
+His people went deep into the forest, far from the humans that had raised their homes, settling in a place untouched by human hands.
 But a hundred years is a long time for mankind.
-In that hundred years, the humans spred further and faster than the elves had intended.
-In just under a century after having lost their last home, the humans once again encroched on the elves' home.
+In that hundred years, the humans spred further and faster than the elves had thought possible.
+In just under a century, the humans once again encroached.

 The elves debated what they should do.
 Some wanted to run, but didn't know where to.
 Some turned to the gods, but they provided no solution.
 A few wanted to fight.
 Ceirinohr's older brother, Feielinor Vasluniel, wanted to fight.
-With his people's gods refusing to help, Fiel found a god that would: Talos.
+With his people's gods refusing to help, Feil found a god that would: Talos.
 The Stormlord.
 Destruction Incarnate.
 He would bring destruction to their enemies.
 Fiel would fight, blessed by his God.
 Ceirinohr would fight, too.

 Ceirinor had always loved all things natural, even moreso than most of his race.
 And he, too, saw the wisdom and power of Talos.
 He believed in the necessity of destruction.
 It's place in the natural order.
 So he would serve Talos.
 Destroyer of cancers.
 Rebuker of those that outgrew their place.
 Avenger of wrongs against nature.
-The elder priests and druids just couldn't see the necessity of creative destruction.
+The elder priests and druids of his people just couldn't see the necessity of creative destruction.
 Of cutting away what offends nature.
 Of the protection the purging flames bring.
-Of the glory and rightness of terrible storms.
+Of the glory and rightness of the terrible storm.

 He is terribly wrong about just who Talos is.
 But it's hard for him to see the truth; Talos granted him the strength to help his people fight back.
 He wants it to be true.
 And he doesn't know any better.